aws/aws-cdk/design/continuous-delivery.md

 The solution is to resolve asset locations **during synthesis** and use naming conventions for bootstrapping resources.
 This means that asset locations will be concrete values and we can also encode all publishing information to the assembly manifest.
 It will also allow customizing all publishing behavior from within the CDK app, without the need to supply additional plugin capabilities.

 We will synthesize a file called `assets.json`, which will include preparation and publishing instructions for each asset.

+By default, S3 assets will be stored in a single S3 bucket where the object key will be based on the asset's source hash.
+Docker assets will be stored in a single ECR repository where the image tag will be based on the asset source hash (hash of the contents of the Dockerfile directory).

 For file assets: